Instantiation

 Arguments

-• data Graph|SerializedGraph: pre-existing data to give to the constructor.
-This data can either be an existing Graph instance, and in this case both nodes & edges will be imported from the given graph, or a serialized graph whose format is described here.
+Graphinstance, and in this case both nodes & edges will be imported from the given graph, or a serialized graph whose format is described here. - options [object]: options passed to the created graph.

 Note that graphology will throw an error if you try to instantiate a typed constructor using inconsistent options.